xrdocs/ncs5500/_tutorials/ncs5500-qos-part-2-verifying-buffering.md

 ## Checking Buffering in action

-This second blog post will take concrete examples to illustrate the concepts covered in the first part.
+This second blog post will take concrete examples to illustrate the concepts covered in the first [part](https://xrdocs.io/ncs5500/tutorials/ncs5500-qos-part-1-understanding-packet-buffering/).
 The NCS5500 is based on a VOQ-only, single-lookup and ingress-buffering forwarding architecture.
-We will use a lab example to illustrate how the system handles bursts, then we will present the monitoring tools / counters we can use to measure the numbers of packets handled in OCB or in DRAM, and finally we will present the data collected on 500+ NPUs in production.
+We will use a lab example to illustrate how the system handles bursts, then we will present the monitoring tools / counters we can use to measure where packets are buffered, and finally we will present the data collected on 500+ NPUs in production.
-This should answer questions often asked by customers and clarify all potential doubts.
+This should answer frequently asked questions and clarify all potential doubts.

 ### Video